biowink/back-up-contentful/README.md

 - `EXPORT_DIR`: The directory to use for the Contentful export.
 Note that, since this is running in AWS Lambda, the directory must be located under `/tmp`.
 (Default: `/tmp/contentful-export`.)
 - `SLACK_WEBHOOK_URL`: A URL for a Slack webhook, using the [Incoming WebHooks Slack app](https://clue.slack.com/apps/A0F7XDUAZ-incoming-webhooks).
 When you create a new webhook for Contentful backups, set this environment variable so that the lambda function will post its results to Slack.

-### Serverless CLI

-This repo uses the Serverless CLI to deploy.
-Install it globally with `npm install --global serverless`.

 ## Usage

 Deploy the function via Serverless with `yarn deploy`.
 Serverless will provision all necessary S3 resources, and schedule the function to run hourly.